 Another change that will coincide with the ACA is that nursing education funding will increase.
 Through the Nursing Student Loan and the Nursing Workforce Diversity programs, students can get loans to help fund their initial RN and undergraduate education.
 In addition to education funding, there are technology-focused grants and other grants available to equip nurses with the latest tools in healthcare.

-Those who are advancing and looking to take on leadership in the field can pursue online degree programs such as Loyola University New Orleans’ MSN with specialization in Health Care Systems Management.
-Courses such as NURS G740 Health Care Systems, NURS G712 Nursing Financial Resources, and NURS G709 Legal & Ethical Issues in Heath Care, offer targeted curriculum to develop organizational, management and leadership skills that can be immediately applied in roles throughout the healthcare industry.
+Those who are advancing and looking to take on leadership in the field can pursue online degree programs such as Loyola University New Orleans’ MSN with specialization in Nursing Leadership (formerly known as Health Care Systems Management).
+Courses such as NURS G740 Health Care Systems, NURS G712 Nursing Financial Resources, and NURS G709 Legal & Ethical Issues in Health Care, offer targeted curriculum to develop organizational, management and leadership skills that can be immediately applied in roles throughout the healthcare industry.

 When beginning a career in nursing, there is a lot to learn.
 It takes dedication and a good education to make it in the field.
 As the medical field grows and changes due to the ACA, more nurses are needed.
 Find out more today about an advanced education in nursing.